Ned Lamont, a Democrat, Wins Connecticut Governor’s Race, Defeating Bob Stefanowski

 Throughout the campaign, Stefanowski, a political neophyte, sought to tie Lamont to Gov. Dannel P. Malloy, a Democrat who did not run for a third term.
 Malloy’s approval ratings have ranked among the lowest in the country.

-Lamont’s campaign looked to portray Stefanowski as an acolyte of Trump, who remains out of favor in a state where Democrats outnumber Republicans 5 to 3.
-The state voted for Democratic candidates in the last seven presidential elections, including in 2016, when Trump received 40.9 percent of the vote compared with Hillary Clinton’s 54.6 percent.
+Lamont’s campaign looked to portray Stefanowski as an acolyte of President Donald Trump, who remains out of favor in a state where Democrats outnumber Republicans 5-3.

 The founder of a company that delivered cable television to college campuses, Lamont faces the task of fixing Connecticut’s fiscal woes, highlighted by a budget deficit that is projected to surpass $4 billion over the next two years.
 Lamont’s proposals have centered on economic development and job training, in contrast to his opponent’s calls to cut state spending and reduce taxes.

-Lamont, who contributed millions to his own campaign, has made several attempts at winning a high-profile public office.
+Lamont, who contributed millions to his own campaign, had made several attempts at winning a high-profile public office.

 Murphy, who became one of the nation’s leading advocates for gun control after the 2012 mass shooting at Sandy Hook Elementary School, may turn his attention to what is expected to be a crowded presidential field.
 Though he is not considered a front-runner for the Democratic nomination, he has been among a small group of Democrats courting top New York donors.

-In his victory speech, Murphy took direct aim at Trump.
+After his win, Murphy took direct aim at Trump.

 “We are not a nation that tolerates bullies or wannabe tyrants,” Murphy said.
 “We are a democracy, and maybe louder and clearer than anything we can say tonight, we’re saying, here in Connecticut, that if you come after our democracy, then we are coming for you.”